TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/bundles/bundle-cli.md

 {{< note success >}}
 **Note**

-By default, the bundles are signed, if no private key is specified, the program will prompt for a confirmation.
+By default, Tyk will attempt to sign plugin bundles for improved security.
+If no private key is specified, the program will prompt for a confirmation.
 Use `-y` to override this (see options below).
 {{< /note >}}